parrt/msan501-old/notes/linked-lists.md

 ```

 ## Walking a linked list

-Imagine that I wanted to take roll in class.
-Since everyone is sitting next to each other, i.e. contiguous, I can simply point from one person to the next by looking to the left or right.
-That's the way lists work, as contiguous chunks.

-A linked list requires everybody to not only remember their name but also who is to the right of them (a next pointer).
-As long as I remember the first person in the list, I can call that person later and ask for their name.
-Then I can ask them to call the next person in line.
-This works even if people distribute across the continent or randomly reassign where they are sitting.
-There is no requirement that these elements be contiguous because each node in the list has the information needed to get to the next person.

 How do we walk a list?
 Well, we define a *cursor*  (often called `p` or `q`), which we can think of as just a finger we move along between the nodes in a list.
 Here's how to implement `a[j]` (get jth item) of a list: